jfasch/jfasch-home/trainings/material/soup/linux/sysprog/timers/posix-oneshot-periodic/index.rst

 POSIX Timers: Arming (Oneshot/Periodic)
 =======================================

-To show how to setup oneshot and periodic timers are, this section uses *signals* as a timer expiration delivery mechanism.
-There are other delivery options that we will cover in the remainder of this chapter.
+To show how to setup ("arm") oneshot and periodic timers, this section uses *signals* as a timer expiration delivery mechanism.
+There is also a "threaded" delivery, this will be covered in :doc:`../posix-threaded/index`.
+The mechanism how timer are armed stays the same, no matter what delivery option is used.

 Basics
 ------